ORSH08/mpi-game-of-life/README.md

 ## About The Project

-A distributed implementation of an automated cellular automaton (Game of Life) using Message Passing Interface (MPI) in C[cite: 1, 5].
+A distributed implementation of an automated cellular automaton (Game of Life) using Message Passing Interface (MPI) in C.
 This project simulates a simplified version of Conway's Game of Life on a **2D Cartesian Torus grid**.
 The global matrix is divided into local blocks distributed across multiple processes for efficient parallel computation.

 ### Key Features